Optimization

 ANSWER ENGINE OPTIMIZATION

-What Is Answer Engine Optimization for Lawyers?
+What Is Answer Engine Optimization (AEO) for Lawyers?

-The number of platforms delivering these answers keeps growing, and legal queries trigger AI-generated answers at rates well above baseline.
-SE Ranking research found that 77.67 percent of Your Money or Your Life legal queries now trigger a Google AI Overview.
-Question-format queries trigger AI Overviews 57.9 percent of the time, "why" queries trigger them 59.8 percent of the time, and long-tail queries of seven or more words trigger them 46 percent of the time.
-Those three query shapes describe almost every informational legal search a potential client performs before they fill out an intake form.
+Legal queries trigger AI-generated answers at rates well above baseline for any other category.
+SE Ranking's YMYL research found that 77.67 percent of "Your Money or Your Life" legal queries trigger a Google AI Overview.
+Question-format queries trigger AI Overviews 57.9 percent of the time, "why" queries trigger them 59.8 percent of the time, and long-tail queries of seven or more words trigger them 46 percent of the time (Ahrefs, 146M SERP analysis).
+Those three query shapes describe almost every informational legal search a potential client performs before filling out an intake form.

 Legal Queries Are AI Overview Magnets